RomanBase/flutter_control/README.md

 }
 ```

-After hitting **'+'** button State of CounterPage will be notified and whole Widget re-builds.
+After hitting **'+'** button State of CounterPage will be notified and whole Widget is re-build.

 ---